usf-cs272-f25/usf-cs272-f25.github.io/_assignments/lab07.md

 ## Rubric

-Same test cases as project05, except the guitar one is optional

 1. 100 pts. - correctness including required test cases
     1. `Lab07/TestPhil` to prompt the LLM to correctly answer the question, "What courses is Phil Peterson teaching this semester?"
     1. `Lab07/TestPHIL` to prompt the LLM to correctly answer the question, "Which philosophy courses are offered this semester?"